 Not everyone is able to adjust to the effects of monovision because the brain must get used to ignoring the blurriness and focusing with just one eye.
 It is best to do a trial using contact lenses before moving forward with a permanent surgical procedure.
 If you decide not to go with monovision, you will get the standard vision corrections, making both eyes good for distance vision; but you may require reading glasses as you get older.

 Some Things You Can Expect When Having LASIK Surgery

-You Will Need to Go Without Your Contacts for Several Weeks
+You, Will, Need to Go Without Your Contacts for Several Weeks

-The pressure of contact lenses distort the natural shape of your cornea, which will lead to inaccurate measurements.
+The pressure of contact lenses distorts the natural shape of your cornea, which will lead to inaccurate measurements.
 If the LASIK procedure is based upon incorrect measurements, obviously they will produce less than optimal results.
 You will have to completely stop wearing your contact lenses and start wearing glasses for at least a few weeks before you have your surgery.

-If your prescription is strong and you change from contacts to glasses, you will see some visual distortion when you first start wearing the glasses and your brain will judge some distances inaccurately.
+If your prescription is strong and you change from contacts to glasses, you will see some visual distortion when you first start wearing the glasses, and your brain will judge some distances inaccurately.
 But in a couple of weeks, your brain will readjust to its new surroundings and things will appear normal again.
 Dr. Patel will provide specific guidelines depending on your situation and how long you’ve been a contact lens wearer.

 Even With Surgery, Glasses Can Still Be Required